 | SEO flexibility | Full control | URL-structure limits |

-For most businesses we recommend WooCommerce: full ownership, freedom over SEO, and no per-sale platform tax.
+For most businesses we recommend WooCommerce: full ownership, freedom over SEO, and no per-sale platform tax beyond your payment gateway.
+Shopify is fine for a fast launch if monthly fees and URL limits are acceptable.

 What Your E-shop Must Include